 Emotional growth doesn’t feel like a glow-up at first.

 It feels like confusion, disconnection, and random crying in your car.
+It feels like suddenly being hyper-aware of everything you once ignored—people’s energy, unspoken dynamics, the drama you used to tolerate without blinking.

 But just because it feels messy doesn’t mean you’re not making progress.